 XXC 200K Built by Triumph Experimental Department between August and October 1971 using Stag V8 running Gear (Engine No LE 902 EBW)

-Having spoken at length to those involved in the Triumph experimental department 'Stag saloon/estate production line' it seems that at least one estate (ours) was built, and several saloons.
-To date we have only positively identified two survivors, our estate, and the saloon described below.
+Having spoken at length to those involved in the Triumph experimental department "Stag saloon/estate production line" it seems that at least one estate (ours) was built, and several saloons.
+To date we have only positively identified two survivors.
 Due to the way the cars were identified by the factory (retained production chassis numbers) no build records have been identified for any other cars in the Gaydon archive despite much research on our part.

 This means it had only survived on the road for just over 10 years!
 Not good by todays standards when cars generally show little deterioration in their first 10 years.
 Mind you as I remember it all of those cars surrounding XXC in this picture, Cortina, Imp, Princess were all younger!